-Figure 4.4: Changes to AXI read data

-Now that we have taken care of the output values, we next need to get the AXI written values out of this component as well; hence we can simply pipe out these values (since they are all implemented as registers) out of this generated AXI component onto the Toplevel where their values can be used (See Figure 4.5).
-Notice from the timing figures in Section 4.a.(i,ii) that the address bus data is valid for a very short amount of time, hence the axi_awaddr/axi_araddr are used by the implementation as latches for the address, storing it for a single transaction (write or read respectively), hence we will need these values as well.
+Now that we have taken care of the output values, we next need to expose the data that the master writes to this Slave so that their values can be used by the Toplevel.
+In this case, instead of modifying the Slave logic, we simply map the local signals named slv_reg to external signals named dataout.
+Recall from the timing figures in Sections 4.a.i and 4.a.ii, that the address bus value is only valid for a very short amount of time.
+The axi_awaddr and axi_araddr registers are used in the generated code as latches to ensure that their values are persistent for the duration of a transaction.
+These signals will also need to be made available to the Toplevel.
+The changes that need to be made are shown in Figure 4-5.